sector46/SpeakYourOwnAdventure/README.md

 ##Using the app:

--To open the app, tap on the "Speak Your Own Adventure" launcher on your device.
+- To open the app, tap on the "Speak Your Own Adventure" launcher on your device.
--Start a story by tapping on the "Start" button on the startup screen.
+- Start a story by tapping on the "Start" button on the startup screen.
--To advance the story, do one of two things:
+- To advance the story, do one of two things:
-    1) Press and hold the microphone (it will turn dark), then say a single verb.
+    1. Press and hold the microphone (it will turn dark), then say a single verb.
 When done speaking, release the microphone button.
-    2) Tap on the textbox that says, "Say or type a single verb" and an on-screen keyboard will appear.
+    2. Tap on the textbox that says, "Say or type a single verb" and an on-screen keyboard will appear.
 Type a verb using the keyboard and tap the checkmark icon when finished.
--When you reach the end of a story, hit the back softkey on your device (standard on every Android device) and you will return to the startup screen.
+- When you reach the end of a story, hit the back softkey on your device (standard on every Android device) and you will return to the startup screen.
--To view the credits for the icons, press the "Credits" button on the startup screen.
+- To view the credits for the icons, press the "Credits" button on the startup screen.